Graph Neural Networks are Heuristics: Our Method

 \subsection{Equivariant Coordinate Feature Extraction}

 We introduce an \emph{equivariant coordinate feature extractor} that maps a set of planar points to per-point features while respecting the symmetries of the Euclidean group.
-The construction is fully deterministic, permutation-equivariant, and (almost everywhere) invariant to global translations and rotations.
+The construction is fully deterministic and permutation-equivariant.